Boost endurance, burn fat and support heart health

 Workout 1 Cardio (Full-Body Burn)

-This full-body burn cardio workout maximizes calorie burning and cardiovascular fitness using 40-second high-intensity intervals with 20-second rest periods between exercises.
-You'll cycle through six different cardio exercises that target your entire body: marching, running, wall balls, ski-erg, box jumps, and jump rope to keep your heart rate elevated throughout the session.
-The variety of movements prevents boredom while challenging different muscle groups and energy systems for maximum fat burning.
+This full-body burn cardio workout maximizes calorie burning and cardiovascular fitness by utilizing 40-second high-intensity intervals and 20-second rest periods between exercises.
+You'll go through six different cardio exercises that target your entire body: marching, running, wall balls, ski-erg, box jumps, and jump rope to keep your heart rate elevated throughout the entire session.
+The variety of movements prevents boredom and simultaneously challenges different muscle groups and energy systems for maximum fat burning.

 Train your heart, lungs and mindset

-Cardio training strengthens your heart, improves oxygen delivery, and increases your energy levels throughout the day.
-It’s one of the most effective tools for fat loss and weight management, and it boosts mood and mental clarity through the release of endorphins.
-Regular cardio also enhances your work capacity for strength training and sports, making you more resilient and well-rounded as an athlete or everyday mover.
+Cardio training strengthens your heart, improves oxygen supply, and boosts your energy levels throughout the day.
+It is one of the most effective tools for fat loss and weight management, and it boosts your mood and mental clarity through the release of endorphins.
+Regular cardio also increases your work capacity for strength training and sports, making you more resilient and versatile as an athlete or everyday mover.

 Built for progress